-The "Certificate Principal Amount" for any Certificate, other than the Interest Only and Residual Certificates, on any Distribution Date, is the maximum specified dollar amount of principal to which the holders of such Certificate are then entitled, with such amount being equal to the initial principal amount set forth on the face of the Certificate, minus (without duplication) (i) the amount of all principal distributions made with respect to that Certificate, (ii) any Realized Losses allocated to that Certificate and (iii) any Certificate Writedown Amounts allocated to that Certificate, plus (iv) the amount of any Subsequent Recoveries allocated to that Certificate, each of (i) - (iv) as made or allocated on or prior to such Distribution Date.
+The "Certificate Principal Amount" for any Certificate, other than the Interest Only Certificates, MACR Certificates, Mortgage Insurance Certificate and Residual Certificates, on any Distribution

+Date, is the maximum specified dollar amount of principal to which the holders of such Certificate are then entitled, with such amount, not less than zero, being equal to the initial principal amount set forth on the face of such Certificate, minus (without duplication) (i) the amount of all principal distributions made with respect to that Certificate, (ii) any Realized Losses allocated to that Certificate and (iii) any Certificate Writedown Amounts allocated to that Certificate, plus (iv) the amount of any Subsequent Recoveries allocated to that Certificate, each of (i) through (iv) as made or allocated on or prior to such Distribution Date (in each case without regard to any exchange of Exchangeable Certificates for MACR Certificates).

-Class Principal Amount The "Class Principal Amount" for each Class of Certificates, other than the Interest Only and Residual Certificates, is an amount equal to the aggregate of the Certificate Principal Amounts of all Certificates of that Class as of any date of determination.
+Class Principal Amount

+The "Class Principal Amount" for each Class of Certificates, other than the Interest Only Certificates, MACR Certificates, Mortgage Insurance Certificate and Residual Certificates, is an amount equal to the aggregate of the Certificate Principal Amounts of all Certificates of that Class as of any date of determination.
+The Class Principal Amount as of any Distribution Date of each outstanding Class of MACR Certificates will be equal to the aggregate outstanding Class Principal Amount as of such Distribution Date of the portions of the related Classes of Exchangeable Certificates that were exchanged for such Class of MACR Certificates.

-Class Notional Amount For the Class A-IO Certificates and any Distribution Date, an amount equal to the aggregate Class Principal Amount of the Guaranteed Certificates immediately following the preceding Distribution Date; for the Class B-IO Certificates and any Distribution Date, an amount equal to the aggregate Class Principal Amount of the Subordinate Certificates immediately following the preceding Distribution Date; and for the Class XS-IO Certificates and any Distribution Date, an amount equal to the aggregate Unpaid Principal Balance of the Mortgage Loans as of the opening of business on the first day of the related Collection Period.
+Class Notional Amount

+For the Class A-IO Certificates and any Distribution Date, an amount equal to the aggregate Class Principal Amount of the then outstanding Guaranteed Certificates immediately following the preceding Distribution Date; for the Class B-IO Certificates and any Distribution Date, an amount equal to the aggregate Class Principal Amount of the Subordinate Certificates immediately following the preceding Distribution Date; and for the Class XS-IO Certificates and any Distribution Date, an amount equal to the aggregate Unpaid Principal Balance of the Mortgage Loans as of the opening of business on the first day of the related Collection Period.
-Distribution Date Distributions on the Certificates will be made by the Securities beginning in January 2017 (each, a "Distribution Date").

-Administrator on the twenty-fifth (25^{th}) day of each month (or, if such day is not a Business Day, then on the next succeeding Business Day)
+Distributions on the Certificates will be made by the Securities Administrator on the twenty-fifth (25th) day of each month (or, if such day is not a Business Day, then on the next succeeding Business Day) beginning in August 2017 (each, a "Distribution Date").